 Painter and glass artist

-Antoon van Wijk is both a painter and glass artist in the lost-wax casting technique (pâte du verre), where glass is poured into a plaster cast mould.
+Antoon van Wijk is both a painter and glass artist in the lost-wax casting technique (pâte du verre), where glass is poured into a plaster cast mold.
 He adds oxides to achieve a variety of colourations.
-The advantage of the pâte du verre is that the artist can create the glass form he wants, in same way a bronze figure is poured and cast.
-Van Wijk uses gold leaf accent to the translucent material qualities to bring humorous ornamentation to the figurative glass motifs.
-He forms lively people and animal characters, sometimes with wink to reality, but more often rich in fantasy and inspiration, and he is widely collected throughout Europe.
+The advantage of the pâte du verre is that the artist can create the glass form he wants, in the same way a bronze figure is poured and cast.
+Van Wijk uses a gold leaf accent to the translucent material qualities to bring humorous ornamentation to the figurative glass motifs.
+He forms lively people and animal characters, sometimes with a wink to reality, but more often rich in fantasy and inspiration, and he is widely collected throughout Europe.